SebaTheProgrammer/SebaTheProgrammer.github.io/README.md

-# The web-build for an internship test for the Dutch Games Studio!
+# The web-build for an internship test for The Dutch Game Studio!